neu-rah/VirtualPins/README.md

 > This is very interesting and its just a matter of deepening a bit more on the virtual pins side and break away from the current model of following AVR maps.
 > The maps may still exist for AVR's but checking pin range on entry rules out the virtual pins cases
+>    or board should supply a isVpinPin::Pin->Bool function
+>    as a matter of fact they do provide the oposite isPin::Pin->Bool that wworks provided we do not add vpins to existing maps
+>    hmmm...
 > It is much more abrangent, because all boards define the number ou native hardware pins
 > and it only moves the current performance burden from the end of the functions to the begining.
 > I can live with that.